tddg/cs571-spring22/schedule.md

 The course schedule and the <a href="./reading_list.html">reading list</a> are tentative and subject to change\*.

+Please enter the composition of your team by filling this <a href="https://forms.gle/8EzAp7QNcZ8XeVmV6">Google Form</a>.
+It's preferred that a team has 2 people.
+If you choose to work as a team, only one team member needs to fill the form.

 <p>
 <table class="calendar" cellspacing="0" cellpadding="6" width="100%">
  <thead>